psu-psychology/psych-260-2017-fall/docs/assignments/blog-assignment.md

 ## How to submit

-Send an email to Dr. Gilmore and the TA, Einat Brenner.
+Send an email to Dr. Gilmore and the TA, Jason Feldman.
 Include the URL (web link) to your blog in the message.

 ## Sources